EntySec/HatSploit-Docs/docs/development/writing-payloads.md

 These types can be used for payloads:

-* `one_side` - payload is sent once and no session is opened since no data is being received from payload.
+* `ONE_SIDE` - payload is sent once and no session is opened since no data is being received from payload.
-* `reverse_tcp` - payload is sent and reverse TCP connection is being established.
+* `REVERSE_TCP` - payload is sent and reverse TCP connection is being established.
-* `bind_tcp` - payload is sent and bind TCP connection is being established.
+* `BIND_TCP` - payload is sent and bind TCP connection is being established.

-### Payload rank (`Rank`)

-Payload rank is an approximate level of risk that can be caused by the payload.
-These levels can be set for the payload:

-* `low` - No serious impact at all or a low impact.
-* `medium` - Medium impact, might not cause damage but affect the target.
-* `high` - High impact, may cause damage to the target.

 ### Payload session (`Session`)